MahaDAO/arthcoin-v1/README.md

-# Basis ARTH
+# ARTH - The world's first valuecoin

 [![Twitter Follow](https://img.shields.io/twitter/follow/basiscash?label=Follow)](https://twitter.com/basiscash)
 [![License](https://img.shields.io/github/license/Basis-cash/basiscashprotocol)](https://github.com/Basis-ARTH/basiscash-protocol/blob/master/LICENSE)
 [![Coverage Status](https://coveralls.io/repos/github/Basis-ARTH/basiscash-protocol/badge.svg?branch=master)](https://coveralls.io/github/Basis-ARTH/basiscash-protocol?branch=master)

-Basis ARTH is a lightweight implementation of the [Basis Protocol](basis.io) on Ethereum.
+ARTH is a lightweight implementation of the [Basis Protocol](basis.io) on Ethereum.

 ## History of Basis

-Basis is an algorithmic stablecoin protocol where the money supply is dynamically adjusted to meet changes in money demand.
+ARTH is an algorithmic stablecoin protocol where the money supply is dynamically adjusted to meet changes in money demand.

 - When demand is rising, the blockchain will create more Basis ARTH.
 The expanded supply is designed to bring the Basis price back down.
 - When demand is falling, the blockchain will buy back Basis ARTH.
 The contracted supply is designed to restore Basis price.